How to Recover Deleted or Unsaved Excel Files in Windows 10/11

 If you accidentally deleted an Excel file, the Recycle Bin (Windows) or Trash (Mac) is the first place to look.
 These folders allow you to restore recently deleted files quickly without using any recovery tool.

-Steps to Recover Excel Files from the Recycle Bin or Trash
+Steps to Recover Excel Files from the Recycle Bin or Trash:

 Step 1.